jstachio/jstachio/README.md

     https://jstach.io/doc/jstachio/VERSION/apidocs

-Where `VERSION` is the versino you want.
+Where `VERSION` is the version you want.

 ## Features